oasis-tcs/csaf/csaf_2.1/prose/edit/src/tests-01-mndtr-21-missing-item-in-revision-history.md

 > Nevertheless, the newly added item created to release the corrected version of the document to the intended target group will have a newer
 > timestamp and therefore show up correctly at CSAF consumers.

-As the timestamps might use different timezones, the sorting MUST take timezones into account.
+As the timestamps might use different timezones, the sorting SHALL take timezones into account.
-The error message MUST differentiate between a version number not present at all and one that is missing in the sorted list.
+The error message SHALL differentiate between a version number not present at all and one that is missing in the sorted list.
 In the case of semantic versioning, this applies only to the Major version.
-It MUST also be tested that the first item in such a sorted list has either the version number 0 or 1 in the case of integer versioning or a Major version of 0 or 1 in the case of semantic versioning.
+It SHALL also be tested that the first item in such a sorted list has either the version number 0 or 1 in the case of integer versioning or a Major version of 0 or 1 in the case of semantic versioning.

 The relevant path for this test is: